ZoinerTejada/azure-data-guide/data-guide/common-architectures/big-data.md

 A data lake consists of both storage and processing.
 Data lake storage is built with several goals in mind: fault-tolerance, inifinite scalability, optimized for both real-time and long-term storage ingest velocities of data with varying shapes and sizes.
 Data lake processing involves one or more processing engines built with these goals in mind, and can operate on data stored in a data lake at scale.

-Data lake stores are oftentimes used in event streaming or IoT scenarios, given their ability to persist vast amounts of relational and nonrelational data without transformation or schema definition.
+Data lake stores are often used in event streaming or IoT scenarios, given their ability to persist vast amounts of relational and nonrelational data without transformation or schema definition.
 They are built to handle high volumes of small writes at low latency, and are optimized for massive throughput.

 Another term commonly used in data scenarios, is _datamart_.
 Typically, a datamart is a store of data that is cleansed, packaged, and structured for easy consumption.
 Where a data lake store differs is in its handling, or non-handling, of data.
 It is built for ingesting raw data, leaving it in its original or least-processed form to allow questions to be asked of it in various ways, and at various times.
 If this data is cleansed and structured in a specific way, like in a datamart, then it is difficult to adapt how the data is processed and analyzed when new questions or tools come about in the future.
 This is why a data lake is composed of both storage and processing as separate entities.